Please Note - If you are cruising around Australia you need to select Pacific.

 Most insurers cover you medically if you were to have an accident on the slopes, but only if it’s recreational, on-piste and within the resort boundaries.
 If you are wanting a higher standard of ski insurance to cover ski passes, equipment hire then a ski-specific policy is advised.
 See more info here.

 Yes, no and maybe, is perhaps not the cut and dry answer you’d like to hear.
 Although most policies would cover you if you were to need medical assistance due to a natural disaster, you would need a more comprehensive policy to cover you for cancellations or delays as a result of a natural disaster.
-According to most travel insurance plans natural disasters are typically defined as a “flood, fire, hurricane, tornado, earthquake, volcanic eruption, blizzard or avalanche that is due to natural causes.”
+According to most travel insurance plans, natural disasters are typically defined as a “flood, fire, hurricane, tornado, earthquake, volcanic eruption, blizzard or avalanche that is due to natural causes.”
 It’s worth knowing that not all policies will cover the same events, for instance, some may omit volcanic eruptions or avalanches, and it's important to note those exclusions.
 It's also worth paying attention to cut-off dates.
 Travel insurance exists to cover unforeseen events, and once a natural disaster has been reported in the mass media, it would be too late to purchase cover for that specific event.
-For this reason it is advisable to buy travel insurance as soon as you book your flights and accomodation.
+For this reason, it is advisable to buy travel insurance as soon as you book your flights and accommodation.

-If your policy has $10,000 cover level for luggage and personal items this doesn't mean you're covered for all high value items automatically.
+If your policy has $10,000 cover level for luggage and personal items, this doesn't mean you're covered for all high value items automatically.
 Every insurer has single item limits which can range from $250 - $3,000.
 So if you are taking expensive stuff on your holiday – make sure they are covered before you go putting them in the aeroplane hold.

 Whether you’re shuffling down the bunny runs or tackling a black run – there’s one thing that every skier needs and that’s ski insurance!
 Most comprehensive policies cover for skiing and snowboarding holidays when the appropriate ski specific policy is purchased.
 A ski policy will typically cover you for emergency rescue, piste closure, equipment hire, bad weather closure (and all the usual stuff like overseas medical cover, luggage & personal items and cancellation too.)
 You might not be covered automatically for heli-skiing, skiing or snowboarding off-piste, racing, or for skiing in a professional capacity.

 This all depends on the policy that you choose to go with, if you select a basic cover that only offers medical benefits then most insurers will not include this.
-If however you choose a mid-range policy then most will cover cancellation but at a lower claimable amount than comprehensive cover.
+If, however, you choose a mid-range policy then most will cover cancellation but at a lower claimable amount than comprehensive cover.
 Click for more information on cancellation.

 Most insurers will give you the option to change the policy as long as it has not already started.
-Usually this will include date changes, destination, and names on the policy.
+Usually, this will include date changes, destination, and names on the policy.
 But be advised that there may be an additional cost for amending these.

 Insurance fraud is huge.
-For that reason insurers ask that you provide quite a bit of evidence to back your claim.
+For that reason, insurers ask that you provide quite a bit of evidence to back your claim.
 You might need to provide: proof of delay with a letter from an airline or transport carrier, receipts showing proof of ownership for an item that is lost, police reports for any thefts that took place, photos of accidents and written statements from relevant sources.
-If you cannot provide these types of evidence you might find your claim is denied.
+If you cannot provide these types of evidence, you might find your claim is denied.
 So try your best to get as much information together as you can.
 Don’t forget, any claimable situations that need police assistance should be reported to the authorities within 24 hours and you’ll need to get a written report.
 And in any situation where you are going to claim, you must notify your insurer asap.

-When you receive your certificate of insurance there will be a 24/7 emergency assistance contact number detailed for you to reach the claims team in an emergency overseas.
+When you receive your certificate of insurance, there will be a 24/7 emergency assistance contact number detailed for you to reach the claims team in an emergency overseas.